 Engineering concepts every designer should know

-Required knowledge for anyone who designs software—regardless of your title
+Required knowledge for anyone who designs software

 Sometimes people who design software think a lot about design and fairly little about software.